Are you a starfish? I bet you are. You seem like a starfish to me!

 How we sleep can have a huge impact on how we live.

 Because poor sleeping posture can lead to poor daytime posture.
-Sleeping in an unsuitable fashion can also cause aches and pains, and if you have pre-existing health conditions – like chronic backache – it can make them worse.
+Sleeping in an unsuitable fashion can also cause aches and pains, and if you have pre-existing health conditions – like a chronic backache – it can make them worse.

 On an emotional level too, not sleeping properly can have all kinds of consequences.
 You might end up irritable, stressed out and unable to make wise decisions.
-Your relationships, work life and health can suffer in a big way…all because sleeping in an uncomfortable way has made you sleep-deprived.
+Your relationships, work life, and health can suffer in a big way…all because sleeping in an uncomfortable way has made you sleep-deprived.